larzeitlin/Linear-Alg-tools/README.md

         rref      :                   : returns(Matrix)  <- reduced row echelon
         nulspace  :                   : returns(Matrix)  <- null space basis
         colspace  :                   : returns(Matrix)  <- column space basis
+        getRank   : params(Matrix)    : returns(int)     <- rank of matrix

+## note:

+All numbering of columns and rows is zero indexed.
+0, 0 is top left.
+Matricies are initiaized row by row with the highest on the upper-most on the left

 ## features: